 The LMRWD is home to many areas with steep slopes along the Minnesota River.
-Within Area 3 in the City of Eden Prairie, there is large-scale erosion happening at the intersection of a sharp bend in the Minnesota River and very steep riverbank slopes.
+Within Area 3 in the City of Eden Prairie, there is large-scale erosion occurring at the intersection of a sharp bend in the Minnesota River and steep riverbank slopes.

-Sections of the slope are estimated to experience a rate of erosion at 3 feet per year, contributing to the excessive erosion and sediment concerns of the Minnesota River.
-In 2021, after 10 years of collecting monitoring data, the LMRWD and partners, moved forward with a design to stabilize the riverbank and prevent future erosion of the bluff toe and further sediment and nutrient loading to the river.
+The eroding bluff spans 700 feet of riverfront land, which is the width of two football fields.
+At 60 feet high, the steep slope is comparable to a six-story building and is actively eroding at an estimated rate of three feet per year.
+This issue is contributing to the excessive erosion and sediment concerns of the Minnesota River.
+In 2021, after 10 years of collecting monitoring data, the LMRWD and partners moved forward with a design to stabilize the riverbank and prevent future erosion of the bluff toe and further sediment and nutrient loading to the river.
 During project development, the team discovered that a local stormwater pond had direct impacts to the stability of Area 3.

-The technical team completed a cultural resource and threatened and endangered species reviews and a wetland delineation.
+The technical team completed cultural resource and threatened and endangered species reviews and a wetland delineation.
 A Natural Heritage review by the MnDNR and land acquisition processes are still underway.
-Final engineering is to be completed by June 2024 with construction scheduled March through December of 2024.

-This capital improvement project continues to progress, with 60% plans developed in 2023.
+Final engineering and construction is scheduled for 2024.
+The project progressed in 2023, with 60 percent plans developed.
 Funding was secured for the approximately \$5.5 million dollar project from the Minnesota State Legislature and Hennepin County.
-Completing this key project will address the immediate need to stabilize steep slopes, providing protection for both the river water quality and property along the bluffs.
+Completing this key project will address the immediate need to stabilize steep slopes, providing protection for river water quality and bluff property.

 In 2023, the LMRWD continued to collaborate with the Lower Minnesota River East One Watershed, One Plan process, finding areas of opportunity for overlapping resource management and protection.
-Staff attended meetings for plan development and the Board of Managers provided comments focused on the health of the Minnesota River.
+Staff attended meetings for plan development, and the Board of Managers provided comments focused on the health of the Minnesota River.